Remotasks Review – Is it a Scam or a Legit Micro Job Site?

 You can only register with Remotasks using your Facebook account, and it’s very straightforward.

-Although they have many task types available, you may not have the opportunity to complete all the exams straight away.
+Although Remotasks has many different tasks, you may not have the opportunity to complete all the exams straight away.

-The first time I signed up for Remotasks, the only exam that was available was for audio transcriptions jobs.
+The first time I signed up for Remotasks, the only exam available was for audio transcriptions jobs.

-As English is not my first language, I have to confess that I struggled a bit with the transcription exam.
+As English is my second language, I have to confess that I struggled with the transcription exam, and I didn’t pass.

 Most of the tasks are relatively easy and doesn’t require any special skills, knowledge or previous experience.